 | Jet2 Holidays cancellation terms | Partial refund above the sliding-scale charge if you cancel more than 14 days before departure | Full refund without travel insurance; waiver of cancellation charges |

-ATOL protects your money if Jet2 fails — it does not protect you from Jet2’s standard cancellation terms when you cancel yourself.
-Many families expect ATOL to function as a general safety net; it does not work that way.
+ATOL protects your money if Jet2 fails – it does not protect you from Jet2’s standard cancellation terms when you choose to cancel.
+Many families expect ATOL to function as a general safety net.
+It does not.

 Jet2 travel insurance and bereavement claims